18 Essential Japanese Ingredients For Your Kitchen!

 #18 Seven Spice (Shichimi Togarashi)

-Seven spice is one of the most famous, traditional Japanese ingredients and popular Asian spice that can be found in almost all Japanese restaurants and homes.
-Used as a condiment to add spicy, citrusy flavour to noodles and rice bowls, seven spice typically includes a blend of red chilli pepper, sansho pepper, sesame seeds, nori and citrus peels.
+Seven spice is one of the most famous, traditional Japanese ingredients and popular Asian spices.
+It can be found in almost all Japanese restaurants and homes.
+Seven Spice is used as a condiment to add spicy, citrusy flavour to noodles and rice bowls.
+It typically includes a blend of red chilli pepper, sansho pepper, sesame seeds, nori and citrus peels.

 → Shop now